-Getting approved for a mortgage can be a great feeling.
-The initial phases of the process may be a little daunting, but opening the doors of your dream home with all of the applicable finances ready to go should be a time for celebration.
+Getting approved for your home loan your home loan is a great feeling.
+The initial phases of the process may be a little daunting, but opening the doors of your dream home knowing your finances are completely sorted is a great reason to celebrate .

 1. Repayment calculators

-As touched on, using a mortgage calculator before you take out a mortgage can give an accurate idea of just how much you can afford to pay back each month.
-However, few people consistently recalculate across the lifetime of their mortgages.
+Using a mortgage calculator before you take out your home loan can give an accurate idea of how much you can afford to pay back each month.
+However, few people consistently recalculate across the lifetime of their home loan, as their situations change.

 2. Mobile Apps

-Smartphones are now a necessity for the vast majority of people.
-There is a whole host of digital processes that can be carried out using one of the devices and fortunately, working out ways to pay off your mortgage more efficiently is one of them.
+Smartphones are a necessity for the vast majority of people.
+There is a whole host of digital offerings that can help with working out ways to pay off your home loan more efficiently.

-One of the advantages of using any mobile app is the fact that it can send you notifications when your payments are due, or even just remind you to regularly recalculate the amount of money you can afford to pay back at any one time.
+One of the advantages of using any mobile app is it can send you notifications when your payments are due, or even just remind you to regularly recalculate the amount of money you can afford to pay back at any one time.

 3. More frequent payments

-While not specifically a tool, one way to better pay off your mortgage is simply to be more mindful, and constantly assess the terms, amount and frequency of any payments.
-The benefits of doing this can actually be pretty significant from a cost savings point of view.
+One way to better pay off your mortgage is simply to be more mindful, and constantly assess the terms, amount and frequency of any payments.
+The benefits of doing this can actually be significant from a savings point of view.

 Making one or two extra repayments will get you closer to being debt-free.